Scott (eredine) Charitable Trust

 Overview

-The Scott (Eredine) Charitable Trust was established in 1990 as a grant-making trust supporting general charitable purposes across England and Wales.
+The Scott (Eredine) Charitable Trust was established by trust deed dated 19 July 1990 and registered as a charity on 15 March 1991.
+It operates as a grant-making trust supporting general charitable purposes.
 The trust exists “for such charitable objects as directed by the settlor or as the trustees shall from time to time determine.”
-With total income of ??618,122 in 2024 (primarily from investments) and charitable expenditure of ??593,930, the trust operates as a private foundation making grants to organisations.
-The trust is managed by four trustees who receive no remuneration.
+With total income of £437,351 and charitable expenditure of £535,596 in the year ending 31 December 2022, the trust operates as a private foundation making grants to organisations.
+The trust is managed by trustees who receive no remuneration.
 The trust focuses particularly on supporting armed forces and emergency services, people with disabilities, and other defined groups, with grants determined by trustees on a case-by-case basis.

 Funding Priorities